Rogarrid/my-monorepo/README.md

 The server will start at http://localhost:3000.

+## Use of application:

+Once the project is started locally, use localhost:port in tools like Postman or cURL to test API endpoints.

 ## Running tests

 You can run unit tests using Jest (at the root of the project):